DavyjonesCode/DavyjonesCode/README.md

 - ⚡ Fun fact: ...
 -->
 ## My name is David
-im currently enrolled in DB high school.
+im currently doing home school.

-so far I have learned the basics of Python, and I am now learing React native! im exited to learn more coding languages and making programs
+so far I have learned the basics of Python, and React native, im most comfortabel in Java.
+Im curently takeing a course on C im exited to learn more coding languages and making programs